Upcoming Deadlines:

 Learn 100% online through modules, case studies, and structured group activities developed by Harvard faculty.

-Enroll in one course, take multiple courses, or complete all six courses, plus the capstone to earn your credential in as little as 11 months.
+Enroll in one course, take multiple courses, or complete all six courses + the capstone to earn your credential in as little as 11 months or up to three years.

 Provides a potential pathway to Harvard Kennedy School’s Mid-Career Master in Public Administration or Harvard Extension School’s Master of Liberal Arts program in Government

-The PLC consists of six six-week courses in three focus areas: Evidence for Decisions, Policy Design and Delivery, and Leadership and Ethics.
-You start with an “A” course in the focus area of your choosing.
-After completing your “A” course, you can either deepen your learning with the “B” course in the same focus area or register for an “A” course in another focus area.
-Once you have completed all six courses, and a final capstone assessment, you will earn the Public Leadership Credential.
-Completing the PLC also provides a potential pathway to a Master’s Degree from Harvard
+The PLC consists of six six-week courses in three curricular areas: Evidence for Decisions, Policy Design and Delivery, and Leadership and Ethics.
+You start with an “A” course in the curricular area of your choosing.
+After completing your “A” course, you can either deepen your learning with the “B” course in the same curricular area or register for an “A” course in another curricular area.
+Once you have completed all six courses and a final capstone assessment, in as little as 11 months or up to three years, you will earn the Public Leadership Credential.
+Completing the PLC also provides a potential pathway to a master’s degree from Harvard

-By completing the PLC will become a member of the Professional and Lifelong Learning alumni community as HKS.
-Importantly, most PLCs participants greatly expand their professional network, making lifelong friendships among their fellow learners.
-Many report that adding a Harvard PLC to their CV helps their resume garner more respect and attention.
-And a large percentage report seeing a bump in their salary after completing their program–often very soon afterwards–and reaching a higher position either in their organization, or in a new one.
+By completing the PLC, you will become a member of the Professional and Lifelong Learning (PLL) alumni community as HKS.
+Importantly, most PLC participants greatly expand their professional network, making lifelong connections with fellow learners.
+Many report that adding a Harvard PLC to their resume helps garner respect and attention.
+A large percentage report seeing a bump in their salary after completing their program–often soon afterwards–and reaching a higher position either in their organization, or in a new one.

 plc pathway infographic